FraAlle/Frontpage/Cybersecurity/google/2/README.md

 *   **Firewall log** is a record of attempted connections for incoming traffic from the internet.
 *   **Network log** is a record of all computers and devices that enter and leave the network.
 *   **Server log** is a record of events related to services such as websites, emails or files shares.

+SIEM tool is an application that colllects and analyzes log data to monitor critical activities in an organizaition.

+## Differents SIEM tools

+*   **Self hosted SIEM tools** require organizations to install. operate and mantain the tool using thei own physical infrastructure such as server capacity.
+Then these applications are managed and maintained by the IT departament.
+This is required when an organization is required to maintain physical control over confidential data.
+*   **Cloud hosted SIEM tools** are maintened by the SIEM providers, making them accessible through the internet.
+*   **Hybrid solution** is used to take the advantages from the cloud solution but maintaining physical control over confidential data.

+*Splunk*

+Some of the common SIEM tools are Splunk Enterprise, Splunk Cloud and Chronicle.
+Splunk is a data analysis platform and the enterprise version provides SIEM solutions.
+Is a self hosted tool used to retain, analyze and search an organization's log data to provide security information and alerts in real time.
+Splunk cloud is a cloud based hosted used to collect, search and monitor log data.
+It can be used for organization running hybrid or cloud only environments.
+Splunk dashboards:
+*   **Security posture dashboard** is designed for security operations centers(SOCs).
+It displays the last 24 hours of an organization's notable security-related events and trend and allowa security professionals to determine if security infrestructure an d policies are performing as designed.
+*   **Executive summary dashboard** analyzed and monitors the overall health of the organization over time, this helps security teams improve security measures that reduce risk.
+*   **Incident review dashboard** allows analysts to identify suspicious patterns that can occur in the event of an incident.
+It highlighting higher risk items that need immediate review by an analyst.
+This provide an visual timeline of the events leading up to an incident.
+*   **Risk analysis dashboard** helps identify risk for each object(IP).
+It shows changes in risk-related activity or behaviour, such as a user logging in outside of normal working hours or unusually high network traffic from a specific computer.

+*Google Chrnonicle*

+Google Chronicle is a cloud native tool that provides log monitoring, data analysis and data collection.
+It helps u collecting and analyzing log data according to:
+*   A specific asset
+*   A domain name
+*   A user
+*   An IP address
+His dashboard are:
+*   **Enterprise insights dashboard** identifies suspicious domain names in logs(indicators of compromise IOCs).
+Each result is labeled with a confidence score to indicate the likelihood of a threat.
+It also provides a severity level that indicates the significance of each threat to the organization.
+It is used to monitor login acccess attempts related to critical assets.
+*   **Data ingestion and health dashboard** shows the number of event logs, log sources and success rates of data being proceseed into Chronicle.
+This is used to ensure that log sources are correctly configured and that logs are received withouth error.
+*   **IOC matched dashboard** indicate the top threats, risk and vulrenabilities to the organization.
+Pro uses this dashboard to observe domain names, IP and devices IOCs over time in order to identify trends.
+*   **Main dashboard** displays a high-level summary of information related to the organization's data ingestion, alerting and event activity over time.
+*   **Rule detections dashboard** provides statistics related to incidents with the ighest occurrences, severities and detections over time.
+This dashboard is used to access a list of all the alerts triggered by a specific detection rule, such as rule designed to alert wheever a suer opens a known malicious attachment from an email.
+*   **User sign in overview dashboard** provides information about user access behaviour acress the organization, can use this dashboard to access a list of all user sign-in events to identify unusual user activity, such as a user signing in from multiple locations at the same time.